Jidzo1/pride2025-app-legal/PRIVACY_POLICY.md

 ### Favorites
 - You can add or remove favorite events at any time
 - Favorites are stored locally and can be cleared by uninstalling the app

+### Filtering
+- You can filter events by date, type, and other criteria
+- Filter preferences may be stored locally for convenience
+- You can reset filters at any time

 ### Sharing
 - Sharing is optional and controlled by you